-- The potential economic drag from this invasion is likely to have longer-lasting repercussions on economic growth (most acute in Europe, where economic interdependence with Russia and Ukraine is substantial), which could keep interest rates generally lower for a longer period of time.
+- The potential economic drag from this invasion is likely to have longer-lasting repercussions on economic growth (most acutely in Europe, given the region’s substantial economic interdependence with Russia and Ukraine), which could constrain long-term interest rates and lend support to fixed income markets.

 For our New Energy (private markets) strategies:

-- Impax expects this to accelerate the build-out of renewable energy infrastructure and the energy transition as a whole
+- Longer term, Impax expects a sharper focus on energy security in Europe to accelerate the build-out of renewable energy infrastructure and the energy transition as a whole.

 Impax Asset Management Group

 We have undertaken a review of clients, suppliers and vendors to Impax Asset Management Group companies to confirm compliance with recently introduced sanctions and have found no areas of concern.
 Sanction screening is part of our regular onboarding process, and we will continue to develop our approach to encompass any new sanctions with regard to the conflict in Ukraine as they are announced.

 We have donated to the British Red Cross’ Ukraine appeal and are matching colleagues’ personal donations to support humanitarian efforts for the people of Ukraine.

 We are also mindful of the urgency of the need to set out the prospects for fossil fuel dependent economies within a lower carbon global economy, based on the challenges these countries face as the global economy weans itself off their natural gas and oil.